kopach/adr-templates/README.md

 ## Where to start

 See first decision example [0001-documenting-architecture-decisions.md](https://github.com/kopach/adr-templates/blob/master/0001-documenting-architecture-decisions.md).
-Copy/paste it to you ADR log folder and use as starting poit.
+Copy/paste it to you ADR log folder and use as starting point.

 ## Architectural drivers